What might breathing problems indicate in a newborn?

 Flaring nostrils.
 A baby who is having trouble taking in enough air will have nostrils that widen with each inhaled breath.

 Retracting.
-Another sign of difficulty taking in air is retracting, when the baby is pulling the chest in at the ribs, below the breastbone, or above the collarbones.
+Another sign of trouble taking in air is retracting, when the baby is pulling the chest in at the ribs, below the breastbone, or above the collarbones.

 Blue color.
 Cyanosis, a generalized blue coloring, can be a sign the baby is not getting enough oxygen.
 This is often seen in babies with heart defects, as well as respiratory problems.

 Coughing.
 Occasionally, coughing or choking may occur when a baby takes in milk too quickly with feedings.
-Persistent coughing or choking may indicate a breathing problem, or a problem with digestion that should be examined by your baby's doctor.
+Persistent coughing or choking may indicate a breathing problem, or a problem with digestion that should be examined by your baby's healthcare provider.

-For any sign of respiratory problems, consult your baby's doctor immediately.
+For any sign of respiratory problems, consult your baby's healthcare provider immediately.